 “Right here, right now is where we draw the line.
 The world is waking up.
 And change is coming, whether you like it or not.”

 The right time to deal with this crisis was decades ago.
-We’ve waited too long, so we need to act fast and recognize that all options need to be on the table in order to adapt to the changed world we live in.
-We have to shift consumer behaviors that are making it worse, and start reversing the damage we’ve already done.
+We’ve waited too long, so we need to act fast and recognize that all options need to be on the table in order to adapt to the changing world we live in.
+We have to shift consumer behaviors that are worsening it, and start reversing the damage we’ve already done.